kvljimenez/excel-pivot-table/docs/README.md

 ### Step 6: Analyze Your Data

-The pivot table is set.
-You may start analysing and adding visualisations, such as charts or diagrams, by clicking "PivotTable Analyze" and "PivotChart".
+The PivotTable is set.
+You may start analysing and adding visualizations, such as charts or diagrams, by clicking **PivotTable Analyze** and **PivotChart**.

 <center>
 	<img :src="$withBase('/6.png')" alt="Sample Data">
 </center>
 <br>
-This will make your data analysis more understandable to your audience.<br><br>
+This will make your data analysis more understandable to your audience like this sample chart below.<br><br>

 <center>
 	<img :src="$withBase('/6a.png')" alt="Sample Data">